aws-cloudformation/cloudformation-cli-python-plugin/README.md

+# DEVELOPER PREVIEW

+We're excited to share our progress with adding new languages to the CloudFormation CLI!
+This plugin is an early preview, and not ready for production use.

 ## AWS CloudFormation Resource Provider Python Plugin

 The CloudFormation Resource Provider Development Kit (RPDK) allows you to author your own resource providers that can be used by CloudFormation.